sdiehl/write-you-a-haskell/000_introduction.md

-The type core representation is often suitable for evaluation, but quite often different intermediate representations are more amenable to certain optimizations and make explicit semantic properties of the language explicit.
+The type core representation is often suitable for evaluation, but quite often different intermediate representations are more amenable to certain optimizations and make various semantic properties of the language explicit.
 These kind of intermediate forms will often attach information about free variables, allocations, and usage information directly onto the AST to make it